blueskyleader01/Discord-bot-ChatGPT/README.md

 ## How to run it?

-Firstly, you should rename ".env.example" file to ".env".
-After that you should fill it correctly.
+You should fill .env parameters correctly.
 When you fill it, you can start it with two ways.

 ### with nodejs